The healthcare industry, entrusted with safeguarding sensitive patient information, faces a growing...

 Regularly back up all data so that you can restore systems as soon as it is safe to do so.
 Air gap the backup when it is not actively backing up your data to prevent it from being compromised.
 Keeping your backup offline makes it harder to corrupt.

 Unfortunately, unlike the flu, you can’t fend off ransomware or minimize its effects by taking a shot.
-Proper planning, thorough education, and comprehensive security are needed to secure your data and prevent breaches.
+Proper planning, thorough education, and comprehensive security are are key to preventing ransomware attacks.
 Even then, you may not be immune.